 It is part of the , , , , , , , series and is a anthology, dystopian, fantasy, horror, paranormal fantasy, short stories, urban fantasy on September 20, 2011 and has 443 pages.

-Other books by this author that I've reviewed include Dates from Hell, Unbound, Aftertaste, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute.
+Other books by this author include Dates from Hell, Aftertaste, Kisses from Hell, Visions, Deceptions, The Masked Truth, City of the Lost, Empire of Night, Forest of Ruin, Betrayals, A Darkness Absolute, Indigo, Unbound

 An anthology of 16 short stories with a theme of journey whether it was a trip, a diversion, or a path.